-The swap area is used to hibernate and / or suspend the PC and is especially necessary in PCs with little RAM.
-You need to create this partition with a size equal to 1,5-2 times the RAM.
-If for example we have 512 MB of RAM, we create the swap area from 1 GB.
-For the most modern PCs, it is sufficient to create it with the same size as the RAM -> 4 GB of RAM = 4 GB of swap.
+The swap area is used to hibernate and / or suspend the PC and is especially necessary in older PCs with little RAM.
+You need to create this partition with a size of 1,5-2 times the RAM.
+For example, if we have 512 MB of RAM, we create the 1 GB swap area.
+For more modern PCs, just create it with the same RAM size -> 4 GB of RAM = 4 GB of swap.

 The home separate from the operating system is used to save all our data, without creating backup every time you need to update or format the PC (in subsequent installations it is sufficient to reinstall the system in "/" without having to touch anything else).
 The size depends on the individual user and the amount of data to be saved.
 If we use a dedicated data partition, we can also set a "small" size ranging from 10 to 20 GB.